The Ultimate Travel Guide to Milan, Italy

 How to get there

-Milan has three airports, Linate, the oldest, Malpensa and Oria al Serio.
+Milan has three airports, Linate, the oldest, Malpensa, and Oria al Serio.
 Malpensa is the most international, connected to the city by the Malpensa Express.
-Oria al Serio mostly serves the low-cost air traffic to Milan.
+Oria al Serio mainly serves the low-cost air traffic to Milan.

 Places to stay

-Milan is famous for her huge number of 5-star hotels.
+Milan is famous for its massive number of 5-star hotels.
 However, there is accommodation for every budget.

 Town House Duomo